Soko J-21 Jastreb: First Congo War

 A sketch of a Zairean Air Force Jastreb that was flown by the Serbian mercenaries, sporting the camouflage of now-defunct Yugoslav Air Force, with insignia erased to avoid confusion.

 According to some reports, France and Yugoslavia supported Mobutu's government during the First Congo War.
 Namely, Yugoslavia agreed to deliver three J-21s and a single G-2 aircraft, as well as four MiG-21PFMs, while three Mi-24s were purchased from Ukraine.
 All these aircraft were based at Gbadolite and flown mainly by Serbian mercenaries.

 A Yugoslavian pilot, Ratko Turčinović, was killed while flying an ultra-low-level pass over Gbadolite, clipping a lamp post with his wing.
 The wreckage of his aircraft fell directly into a column of young soldiers on a parade, killing dozens.
 The accident is reported as being attributed to Turčinović's alcohol dependency.

 Soon after the accident, the Yugoslavian staff were expelled from the DRC and the Jastrebs were abandoned along with the Galebs.
 MiG-21s and Mi-24s, awaiting assembly by Russian or Ukrainian technicians at Gbadolite, were also abandoned and could still be seen on the ramp at Gbadolite in 2013.

+Croatia

+The first Yugoslav Air Force attack on Croatian troops took place on July 9, 1991 near Ilok, when two J-21 Jastreb attacked the base of the 1st Brigade of the Croatian National Guard.
+On August 24, 1991, during the Battle of Vukovar a member of the Croatian National Guard shot down one Yugoslav Air Force J-21 and damaged another aircraft with M55 anti-aircraft gun.
+On 15 November 1991, during the Battle of the Dalmatian Channels, three Yugoslav Air Force J-21 Jastrebs flew low over Brač and Šolta; minutes later, two were reportedly shot down by Croatian M55 anti-aircraft gun and Strela 2M.
+On 7 August 1995, during Operation Storm near Dvor na Una, members of the Air Defence Battalion of the 2nd Guards Brigade shot down a J-21 Jastreb over Bosanski Novi.

 Bosnia and Herzegovina

-Six J-21 Jastrebs of the Republika Srpska Air Force were engaged by USAF F-16s during Operation Deny Flight for violating the NATO-enforced no-fly-zone, in what is known as the Banja Luka incident.
+Six J-21 Jastrebs with Croatian Serb and Bosnian Serb pilots were engaged by United States Air Force (USAF) General Dynamics F-16 Fighting Falcons during Operation Deny Flight for violating the NATO-enforced no-fly zone over Bosnia and Herzegovina.
 The USAF claimed four J-21s shot down by F-16s, while the Serbs claimed five Jastrebs as lost.
 The discrepancy likely stems from a damaged Jastreb crashing near the airfield after the F-16s had departed.

-On 15 November, during the Battle of the Dalmatian Channels, at 9:28 am, three Yugoslav Air Force J-21 Jastrebs flew low over Brač and Šolta; minutes later, two were reportedly shot down by anti-aircraft artillery.
-Six Yugoslav jets were sortied against targets on Brač and Šolta.